Stage set for Trump-Putin finale

 The spectacle of Nato and EU infighting will make Putin look strong when he meets Trump on Monday, on the heels of the World Cup final in Moscow on Sunday.

-The venue, Helsinki, will also frame the talks in historic grandeur, recalling Cold War-era summits in the Finnish capital.
+The venue, Helsinki, also frames the talks in historic grandeur, recalling Cold War-era summits in the Finnish capital.

 Finnish authorities have registered almost 1,500 journalists from 61 countries to cover the event, including from as far afield as Algeria, the Philippines, and Taiwan.

-They also plan to introduce temporary checks on their EU borders in a nationwide security scramble.
+They also plan to introduce checks on their EU borders in a nationwide security scramble.

-The Finlandia Hall congress centre, where the two leaders and up to 2,000 of their officials and diplomats will meet, has been freshly painted, Finnish media reported.
+The Finlandia Hall congress centre, where the two leaders and up to 2,000 of their officials and diplomats will meet, has been freshly painted.

-The Hotel Kamp in the city centre has also unfurled a banner that said: "Keep Peace - that's how we say 'cheers' or 'na zdorovje' in Finnish."
+The Hotel Kamp in the city centre has also unfurled a banner, which says: "Keep Peace - that's how we say 'cheers' or 'na zdorovje' in Finnish."

-But few Finns, and few Europeans, expected much good to come out of the event as the preparations came to a head.
+But few Finns, and few Europeans, expected much good to come out of the event as preparations came to a head.

-Just four percent of Finns said Trump had made the world a safer place so far in a survey for the Yle news agency ahead of his visit.
+Just four percent of Finns said Trump had made the world a safer place in a survey for the Yle news agency.

-That antipathy will be on show in four anti-Trump protests in Finland, following similar ones on Friday (13 July) in the UK.
+That antipathy will be on show in four or more anti-Trump protests in Finland, following similar ones in the UK on Friday.

-Most of his supporters had low levels of education and voted for far-right parties, the Yle survey added, highlighting a social divide in Europe.
+Most of his supporters had low levels of education and voted for far-right parties, the Yle survey found, highlighting a social divide in Europe.

-"His behaviour this morning [at the Nato summit] is another profoundly disturbing signal that the president is more loyal to president Putin than to our Nato allies," two senators from the opposition Democratic Party in the US said on Thursday, articulating broad Western concern.
+"His behaviour ... is another profoundly disturbing signal that the president is more loyal to president Putin than to our Nato allies," two senators from the opposition Democratic Party in the US, Nancy Pelosi and Chuck Schumer, said on Trump's conduct at the Nato summit, articulating broad Western concern.

-"If the president leaves the Putin meeting without ironclad assurances and concrete steps toward a full cessation of Russian attacks on our democracy, this meeting will not only be a failure - it will be a grave step backward for the future of the international order and global security," they said.
+"If the president leaves the Putin meeting without ironclad assurances and concrete steps toward a full cessation of Russian attacks on our democracy, this meeting will not only be a failure - it will be a grave step backward for the future of the international order," they said.